Automated border control system: United Kingdom

 ePassport gates are operated by the UK Border Force and located at immigration checkpoints in arrival halls in some airports across the United Kingdom, offering an alternative to using desks staffed by immigration officers.
 The gates use facial recognition technology to verify the user's identity against the data stored in the chip in their biometric passport.
 The ePassport gates do not accept national identity cards, even though EU/EEA national identity cards are accepted at manned gates under the EU Settlement Scheme.

 Citizens with European Economic Area, European Union, Swiss, Australian, Canadian, Japanese, New Zealand, Singaporean, South Korean, and United States passports can use ePassport gates, provided that they are aged either 10 or over and holding valid biometric passports.
 Users between the ages of 10 and 17 who are using ePassport gates are required to be accompanied by an adult.
+From Wednesday 8 July, this will include users between the ages of 8 and 9.